sunilramjali/credit_assessment/README.md

 That is the system working.
 Read which test failed — the name tells you the table, the column and the rule.
 Fix the cause, not the test.

+**A row-count test fails.**
+Something changed how many rows survive a step.
+Check for a filter added to a staging model, a cast that turned values into nulls, or a join key that stopped being unique.
+These tests exist because that kind of change raises no error on its own.

 ---

 ## Project layout